 Learning Chinese at DLI

 A day before our scheduled course started, there was an orientation for all of the classes which were starting that week.
 How vividly I remember two Army students who had just finished a basic course welcoming us in Chinese Mandarin to the class which we would be starting the next day.

-All of our Mandarin instructors with the exception of one were native Chinese from either Taiwan or the China mainland.
-The Chinese instructors from the mainland had all emigrated prior to or after China fell to the Communists in 1949.
-My teachers came from a wide variety of professions with some having held military positions with the Chinese Nationalists prior to 1949.
+All of our Chinese Mandarin instructors except for one were native Chinese from either Taiwan or the China mainland.
+The Chinese instructors from the mainland had all emigrated before or after China fell to the Communists in 1949.
+My teachers came from a wide variety of professions with some having held military positions with the Chinese Nationalists before 1949.
 The only non-native instructor was a very tall American Army serviceman who had excellent pronunciation and command of Mandarin tones.